 - An FBI study of the pre-attack behaviors of active shooters found that the average shooter displayed four to five observable and concerning behaviors over time, often related to the shooter’s mental health, problematic interpersonal interactions, or other signs of violent intentions.2

-- At least four individuals who made threats of violence against schools were disarmed in just the first three months after Maryland implemented its extreme risk law.6
+- At least four individuals who made threats of violence against schools were disarmed in just the first three months after Maryland implemented its extreme risk law.4

-- Similarly, extreme risk laws have been used to remove firearms from a Florida resident who said that murder would be “fun and addicting”7 and a Vermont resident who kept a diary titled “Journal of an Active Shooter.”8
+- Similarly, extreme risk laws have been used to remove firearms from a Florida resident who said that murder would be “fun and addicting”5 and a Vermont resident who kept a diary titled “Journal of an Active Shooter.”6

 Summary of Federal Law

-Under federal law, a person suffering from mental illness is not prohibited from purchasing and possessing a gun unless he or she has been formally, and involuntarily, committed to a mental institution, found not guilty by reason of insanity, or undergone some other formalized adjudicative proceeding regarding his or her mental illness.9
+Under federal law, a person suffering from mental illness is generally not prohibited from purchasing or possessing a gun unless they have been formally, and involuntarily, committed to a mental institution, found not guilty by reason of insanity, or otherwise been found by a court, board, commission, or other official authority to be a danger to themselves or others or to “lack the mental capacity to contract or manage [their] own affairs,” as a result of their mental condition or illness.9

 SUPPORT GUN SAFETY